luozhaoyu/luozhaoyu.github.io/_posts/2014-11-19-supervised-learning.md

 - Learn a set of good basis functions for learning complex functions

 #### Drop Out (Network)
+The idea is simple: During the training process, hidden nodes and their connections are randomly dropped from the neural network.

+It adresses the main problem in machine learning, that is **overfitting**.
+It does so by “dropping out” some unit activations in a given layer, that is setting them to zero.
+Thus it prevents co-adaptation of units and can also be seen as a method of ensembling many networks sharing the same weights.

+The idea has a biological inspiration.
+When a child is conceived, it receives half its genes from each parent.
+Because of this the genes cannot rely on a presence of any other particular genes and it forces them to be useful on their own and play well with **unknown others**.

-During each forward propagation & back propagation, for each input unit and Hidden Unit with probability:
-**P**(e.g. 0.5) set its activation to zero
+1. During each forward propagation & back propagation, for each input example, each Hidden Unit has an independent probability **P**(e.g. 0.5) to set its activation to zero (which means dropout)

-During testing, multiply each weight by (1 - P) since that is its expected value during training
+- During testing, multiply each weight by (1 - P) since that is its expected value during training

 Viewing as an Ensemble.
 All of these reped in our full ANN, with one selected during drop out

+* [Neural Network Dropout Training] (http://visualstudiomagazine.com/articles/2014/05/01/neural-network-dropout-training.aspx)
+* [Regularizing neural networks with dropout and with DropConnect] (http://fastml.com/regularizing-neural-networks-with-dropout-and-with-dropconnect/)

 #### ANN wrap up
 * lots of current excitement & success